NASA-AMMOS/3DTilesRendererJS/README.md

 }>
 ```

-Returns a list of attributions for the data in the tile set.
+Returns a list of attributions for the data in the tileset.
 The list can change when tile visibility changes.

 The "type" can be a "string", "html", or "image" depending on the type of attribution.
 Google Photorealistic Tiles, for example, returns a list of sources as a string.